 The California State Legislature dislikes gridlock so much that in 1987, it passed the Anti-Gridlock Act seeking to ban this practice.
 Since then, driver’s education courses have instilled the importance of avoiding gridlock in students.

-However, what does the California anti-gridlock law actually ban, and what are the penalties for drivers caught breaking it, even unwittingly?
+However, what does the California anti-gridlock law ban, and what are the penalties for drivers caught breaking it, even unwittingly?
 Here is everything you need to know about the state’s anti-gridlock law.

 What Does the Anti-Gridlock Law Ban?